japila-books/apache-spark-internals/docs/rdd/ReliableCheckpointRDD.md

   checkpointDirPath: Path): Unit
 ----

-writePartitionerToCheckpointDir creates the <<checkpointPartitionerFileName, partitioner file>> with the buffer size based on xref:ROOT:configuration-properties.adoc#spark.buffer.size[spark.buffer.size] configuration property.
+writePartitionerToCheckpointDir creates the <<checkpointPartitionerFileName, partitioner file>> with the buffer size based on ROOT:configuration-properties.md#spark.buffer.size[spark.buffer.size] configuration property.

-writePartitionerToCheckpointDir requests the xref:core:SparkEnv.adoc#serializer[default Serializer] for a new xref:serializer:Serializer.adoc#newInstance[SerializerInstance].
+writePartitionerToCheckpointDir requests the core:SparkEnv.md#serializer[default Serializer] for a new serializer:Serializer.md#newInstance[SerializerInstance].

-writePartitionerToCheckpointDir requests the SerializerInstance to xref:serializer:SerializerInstance.adoc#serializeStream[serialize the output stream] and xref:serializer:DeserializationStream.adoc#writeObject[writes] the given Partitioner.
+writePartitionerToCheckpointDir requests the SerializerInstance to serializer:SerializerInstance.md#serializeStream[serialize the output stream] and serializer:DeserializationStream.md#writeObject[writes] the given Partitioner.

 In the end, writePartitionerToCheckpointDir prints out the following DEBUG message to the logs: